publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch23/m__us_usc_t30_s1004.md

         (1) __In general__

-        Notwithstanding subsection (a)(1) of this section, the Secretary shall establish a schedule of fees, in lieu of royalties for geothermal resources, that a lessee or its affiliate—
+        Notwithstanding subsection (a)(1), the Secretary shall establish a schedule of fees, in lieu of royalties for geothermal resources, that a lessee or its affiliate—

             (A) uses for a purpose other than the commercial generation of electricity; and